What is bounce rate in SEO? How to reduce your bounce rate

 7. Understand where your visitors are coming from

 For example, if a visitor arrives at your site via an ad, but ends up frequently bouncing, you can look at the ad and figure out if it needs to be redefined to more accurately display what your website is offering.
 Additionally, you can develop individual landing pages for each of the individual marketing campaigns that you are running, so it directly relates to the ad itself.
-The landing page should also have a clear call to action on it to further push visitors into your sales funnel.
-These steps can drastically help you reduce the bounce rate you have with each of the traffic sources.

 Key takeaways:

 Bounce rate is important to monitor and track on your website.
 It can provide valuable information regarding the overall SEO and content performance of your content marketing efforts.
-Whereas, a high bounce rate can negatively impact your conversion rate, as well as send negative signals to Google regarding your website.
-Which can negatively impact your overall SEO performance resulting in a decrease in rankings.

 If you are not sure how to reduce your bounce rate and optimize your website, you can contact us for help!
-Clear Door SEO, an SEO company in Portland has been helping website’s across different industries to lower their bounce rate.
+Clear Door SEO, an SEO company in Portland has been helping website’s across different industries lower their bounce rate.
 We use SEO best practices to ensure your site is performing well!

 Leave a Reply